matteoilardi/Raytracer/README.md

 - Camera orientation
 - Materials definition
 - Object creation and transformation
+- Object creation using base shapes (currently spheres and planes), with support for Constructive Solid Geometry (CSG) operations
 - Variable substitution with command-line overrides (`--define-float`)

-See `samples/demo_scene.txt` for usage.
+See `samples/demo_scene.txt` and `samples/csg_example.txt` for usage.
 See EBNF.md for a formal EBNF grammar description.

 ---